-The first WestCOG Newsletter is available now!
-This monthly publication has news, project updates, and events for the region.
+The WestCOG June 2016 Newsletter is now available.
+This monthly publication has news, project updates, grant opportunities and events for the region.
 Continue reading June 2016 Newsletter

 Governor Dannel P. Malloy today announced that twenty projects in towns and cities across Connecticut will receive nearly $11 million in funding under a competitive grant program that will support transit-oriented development (TOD) and responsible growth, targeted at boosting economic activity and creating jobs.

 Three of the twenty communities are members of WestCOG, Danbury, New Canaan, and Westport.
 Their grant awards total over $800,000.

 GOV. MALLOY REMINDS RESIDENTS THAT ATLANTIC HURRICANE SEASON BEGINS TODAY

 Residents Advised to be Prepared for Any Severe Weather

 WestCOG will host the Metropolitan Area Planning (MAP) Forum in Stamford on Thursday, June 9, 10:30am, at Sacred Heart University – Stamford Graduate Center.

 The WestCOG May 2016 Newsletter is now available.
 This monthly publication has news, project updates, grant opportunities and events for the region.
 Continue reading May 2016 Newsletter